 XLSX Workbook comes from Greg Green, who has created a number of utilities for VFP developers.
 This one is a class that lets you not only export data to Excel, but format it as well.
 Even better, it has extensive documentation.
-It's included in the downloads for this session, but you can download the latest version from https://github.com/ggreen86/XLXS-Workbook-Class.
+Like FastXTab, this tool has been added to VFPX since I first offered this session.
+You'll find the latest version at https://github.com/ggreen86/XLSX-Workbook-Class.